-Jan Heiner Nedden is managing partner of Hanefeld, a boutique dispute resolution firm based in Hamburg, Germany.
+Jan Heiner Nedden is Managing Partner of HANEFELD, a leading boutique dispute resolution firm with offices in Hamburg, Germany, and Paris, France.

 Heiner frequently acts as chairman, sole arbitrator and co-arbitrator in international and domestic arbitrations, including disputes involving state entities and sovereign states.
 He also acts as a DAB member and mediator.
-In addition to the numerous cases in which Heiner has represented the interests of clients, his arbitrator track record contains more than 60 international and domestic cases involving post-M&A, energy, construction and infrastructure, distribution and agency, and machine building disputes.
-Heiner’s experience in this regard includes acting as arbitrator in both institutional (inter alia ICC, SCC, DIS, the Danish Institute of Arbitration (DIA), VIAC, WIPO) and ad hoc arbitrations in a variety of jurisdictions (inter alia, Germany, Austria, Switzerland, France, Denmark, Sweden, Romania) and under various substantive laws (inter alia, Armenia, Austria, China, Czech Republic, Denmark, France, Germany, Israel, Luxemburg, Romania, Sweden, Switzerland, the Netherlands, Qatar, the UAE and the US).
+In addition to the numerous cases in which Heiner has represented the interests of clients, his arbitrator track record contains more than 70 international and domestic cases involving post-M&A, energy, construction and infrastructure, distribution and agency, and machine building disputes.
+Heiner’s experience in this regard includes acting as arbitrator in both institutional (inter alia ICC, SCC, DIS, Voldgiftsinstituttet (DIA), VIAC, WIPO) and ad hoc arbitrations in a variety of jurisdictions (inter alia, Germany, Austria, Switzerland, France, Denmark, Sweden, Romania) and under various substantive laws (inter alia Armenia, Austria, China, Czech Republic, Denmark, France, Germany, Israel, Luxemburg, Romania, Sweden, Switzerland, the Netherlands, Qatar, the UAE and the U.S.).

 Heiner represents clients before arbitral tribunals and in enforcement proceedings.
 In addition, Heiner regularly serves as party-appointed expert in proceedings before foreign courts, including in large scale finance disputes.
-The exceptional quality of Heiner’s work has been acknowledged in several domestic and international rankings, and he is figures in JUVE’s list of Germany’s most renowned arbitrators, a ranking that contains less than 30 individuals, as well as in JUVE’s list of Germany’s most renowned counsel in arbitration, a ranking that contains less than 25 individuals.
+The exceptional quality of Heiner’s work has been acknowledged in several domestic and international rankings, and he is figured in JUVE’s list of Germany’s most renowned arbitrators, a ranking that contains less than 30 individuals, as well as in JUVE’s list of Germany’s most renowned counsel in arbitration, a ranking that contains just 20 individuals.

-Heiner is a trained mediator and has lectured on domestic and international arbitration law at the University of Hamburg, the Summer Academy on International Dispute Resolution at the University of Heidelberg and the Swiss Arbitration Academy in Zurich/Geneva.
-He is co-editor and co-author of the German-language standard practitioner’s commentary on the 2012 ICC Rules/1998 DIS Rules (Verlag Dr Otto Schmidt, Cologne, 2014).
-Heiner is an appointed member of the ICC Commission on Arbitration and ADR and the Dispute Resolution Committee of the DIA.
+Heiner is a trained mediator.
+He is co-editor and co-author of the German language standard practitioner’s commentary on the 2012 ICC-Rules/1998 DIS-Rules (Dr. Otto Schmidt-Verlag Köln, 2014).
+Heiner is an appointed member of the ICC Commission on Arbitration and ADR and the Dispute Resolution Committee of the Voldgiftsinstituttet.
 He is fluent in English, German and French.